DeJongeAkademie/FundingConsultation2022/R/README.md

 ## Where do I start?

 You can load this project in RStudio by opening the file called 'R.Rproj'.
+Note that the data are available at https://DOI.org/10.17605/OSF.IO/UCQ8E

 ## Project structure